1.1 The Company refers to Cypher Trading, UAB, and Deleverage S.A.

 Business Relationship: a relationship established between the Company and its Clients upon the conclusion of an online contract, also referred to as Terms and Conditions, for the provision of the Services.

 Compliance Officer: representative appointed by the Management Board responsible for the effectiveness of the Rules, conducting compliance over the adherence to the Rules

 Money Laundering: the conversion or transfer of property derived from criminal activity or property obtained instead such property knowing that such property is derived from criminal activity or from an act of participation in such activity, for the purpose of concealing or disguising the illicit origin of the property or of assisting any person who is involved in the commission of such an activity to evade the legal consequences of that person’s actions.
-The acquisition, possession or use of property derived from criminal activity or property obtained instead of such property, knowing, at the time of receipt, that such property was derived from criminal activity or from an act of participation therein.
-The concealment or disguise of the true nature, source, location, disposition, movement, rights with respect to, or ownership of, property derived from criminal activity or from an act of participation in such an activity.
-Money laundering also means participation in, association to commit, attempts to commit and aiding, abetting, facilitating and counseling the commission of any of the activities referred to in this section.
-Money laundering is regarded as such also where a criminal activity which generated the property to be laundered was carried out in the territory of another country.
+The acquisition, possession, or use of property derived from criminal activity or property obtained instead of such property, knowing, at the time of receipt, that such property was derived from criminal activity or from an act of participation therein.
+The concealment or disguise of the true nature, source, location, disposition, movement, or rights with respect to, or ownership of, property derived from criminal activity or from an act of participation in such an activity.
+Money laundering also means participation in, association to commit, attempts to commit, and aiding, abetting, facilitating, and counseling the commission of any of the activities referred to in this section.
+Money laundering is regarded as such also where a criminal activity that generated the property to be laundered was carried out in the territory of another country.

 Terrorist Financing: the financing and supporting of an act of terrorism and commissioning thereof.

 International Sanctions: list of non-military measures decided by the European Union, the United Nations, any other International Organization and aimed to maintain or restore peace, prevent conflicts and restore international security, support and reinforce democracy, follow the rule of law, human rights and international law and achieve other objectives of the common foreign and security policy of the European Union.